johnston9/Shot-call-production-react/README.md

 All functionality was tested as it was being built to ensure there were no errors, that it did what it was meant to do and that all database errors were handled correctly. <br>

-On completion the functionality of the entire app was repeatedly tested on various devices both by the development team and by Capital Numbers, the InfoTech company responsible for part of the development.<br>
+On completion the functionality of the entire app was repeatedly tested on various devices both by the development team and by Capital Numbers InfoTech.<br>

 All pages were checked in Lighthouse.
 All errors were fixed. <br>

-W3C Markup Validator, W3C CSS Validator, and JSHint were used to validate all HTML, CSS, and JS in the project, the results are in documentation.
+W3C Markup Validator, W3C CSS Validator, and JSHint were used to validate all HTML, CSS, and JS in the project.

 - [W3C Markup Validator](https://validator.w3.org/)
   - On validated by URL no errors were shown - Info messages were given for the trailing slash in the link and meta tags in index.html but were left in anyhow.